Cuban Americans: Politics

-In recent years, the Cuban-American vote has become more contested between the parties.
+Since the dissolution of the Soviet Union and the death of Fidel Castro, the Cuban-American vote has become more contested between the parties.
 In the 2008 United States presidential election, Democrat Barack Obama received 47% of the Cuban-American vote in Florida.
 According to Bendixen's exit polls, 84% of Miami-Dade Cuban-American voters 65 or older backed John McCain, while 55% of those 29 or younger backed Obama.
 In 2012, Barack Obama received 49 percent of the Cuban-American vote in Florida, compared to 47 percent for Mitt Romney according to Edison Research exits polls.
 By spring 2014, this trend increased among Cuban American voters having a preference for Democratic Party candidates increased particularly for younger voters aged 18–49, increasing to some 56% for the younger voter demographic, versus Cuban-American voters over 50 years of age having a 39% preference for Democratic candidates.
 As in the 2012 United States presidential election, Mitt Romney got more support than Barack Obama.
 The 2016 United States presidential election saw Donald Trump garner about the same level support within the community, garnering 50–54 percent of the Floridian Cuban-American vote, as opposed to 41–48 percent for Hillary Clinton, as some Cuban Americans were dissatisfied with Obama's Cuba policy, which restored foreign relations with the Cuban government.

 In regards to the 2020 United States presidential election in Florida, Trump increased his level of support with younger Cuban Americans.
 In the aftermath of Trump attempting to overturn the election and the subsequent storming of the U.S. Capitol on January 6, 2021, a report by Foreign Policy alleged that Cuban Americans within Miami were among the most ardent believers of his conspiracy theories.
-Cuban-Americans were the 2nd largest non-White ethnic group to have been arrested for the Jan 6, 2021 Capitol riot behind Filipino Americans.
+Cuban-Americans were the 2nd largest ethnic minority group to have been arrested for the Jan 6, 2021 Capitol riot behind Filipino Americans.